olcf/NewUserQuickStart/Frontier/README.md

 ## Python on OLCF Systems
 In high-performance computing, Python is heavily used to analyze scientific data on the system.
-OLCF has a Python on our Systems guide with in the software guide docs.olcf.ornl.gov>Software>Python on OLCF Systems or. https://docs.olcf.ornl.gov/software/python/index.html#python-on-olcf-systems
+OLCF has a "Python on OLCF Systems" guide with in the software guide docs.olcf.ornl.gov> Software> Python on OLCF Systems or, https://docs.olcf.ornl.gov/software/python/index.html#python-on-olcf-systems

 It tells you how to load the latest versions of python, manage your environment and run python on Summit, Frontier and Andes.